Skip to main content

 Cloister of Santa Caterina D'Alessandria

 The entire interior is covered in amazing, colourful frescos.
-Walls, pillars, arches and vaults are decorated with wall paintings commissioned during the first half of the 15th C.
+Walls, pillars, arches and vaults are decorated with wall paintings commissioned during the first half of the 15th century.

 mean or friendly?